Sea Snake Envenomation Medication

 Active immunity can prevent hypersensitivity reactions and neutralize toxoids.

-Used to induce active immunity against tetanus in selected patients.
-The immunizing agents of choice for most adults and children >7 y are tetanus and diphtheria toxoids.
-Necessary to administer booster doses to maintain tetanus immunity throughout life.
+This is used to induce active immunity against tetanus in selected patients.
+The immunizing agents of choice for most adults and children older than 7 years are tetanus and diphtheria toxoids.
+It is necessary to administer booster doses to maintain tetanus immunity throughout life.

 Pregnant patients should receive only tetanus toxoid, not a diphtheria antigen–containing product.